 Insider Tip No 1 – Plan Enough Time

-It’s easy to underestimate Malta’s size, so people don’t plan enough time.
+It’s easy to underestimate Malta’s size, so many don’t plan enough time.
 Most people focus on popular places like Valletta, Mdina, and the Blue Lagoon.
 They do not leave time for other sites.
 Even though Malta is tiny, there is a lot of culture and history to explore.
 You’ll need more than two days!

 Also, people seem confident they’ll see everything Malta has to offer in a short time.
 They realise later that it’s impossible.
 People feel rushed and stressed.
 They can’t relax and enjoy their vacation.